danielpanero/pdf-schema/README.md

 - [ ] More testing

 ### Ideas for the future:
+- Support for element in table
+- Custom relative container
 - Agnostic schema / support for other libraries than PDFKit
 - Custom drag and drop editor
 - Custom loader for webpack / rollup /... in order to precompile template for maximal speed.